-After requested information is provided, you must review it, consider whether it’s sufficient, and decide whether the vendor meets your standards.
+Up next on our vendor due diligence checklist: after requested information is provided, you must review it, consider whether it’s sufficient, and decide whether the vendor meets your standards.

 If a vendor has serious risks and major operational issues—or simply refuses to answer important questions—you should not hesitate to eliminate them from your vendor search.

 If you are fortunate to find several vendors that fit your needs and can pass your due diligence, the only thing you need to consider is which one offers the best solution.

 In some cases, a vendor will seem excellent, but won’t quite meet all your current standards.
 If you still wish to work with them, consider making a guarantee to use them if they are capable of upgrading their policies to meet your needs.
 Vendors will often be willing to make some changes if they are certain it will get them new business.